 We have learned that, in practice, the isolation property of unit tests may not be enough for some functions.
 In this case, one solution is to test how parts of the application work together as a whole.
 This approach is called integration testing.

-Integration testing helps find issues that are not obvious by examining the application’s or a specific unit’s implementation.
-Integration testing discovers defects in the interplay of several application parts.
+Integration testing helps find issues that are not obvious by examining the implementation of an entire application or one specific unit, which helps discover defects in the interplay of several application parts.
 Sometimes, these defects can be challenging to track or reproduce.

 While the lines between the various test categories are blurry, the key property of an integration test is that it deals with multiple parts of your application.
 While unit tests always take results from a single unit, such as a function call, integration tests may aggregate results from various parts and sources.